 If you lack the space or the funds to set up your own in-home gym, then a gym offers similar benefits.
 Treadmills, elliptical machines, and weight machines are all great uses of gym equipment during the winter.

 In addition to the standard gym equipment, the ability to swim is another large appeal for seniors.
-Water aerobics are a staple of many seniors’ workout routine, and for good reason.
+Water aerobics and aqua therapy are a staple of many seniors’ workout routine, and for good reason.
 Swimming is one of the healthiest and most beneficial activities.
 Not only will it provide great benefits for your whole body, but the water acts as a form of natural resistance.
-Doing water aerobics or water yoga is a fun, inventive way to vary your normal routine.
+Doing water aerobics or water yoga is a fun and inventive way to vary your normal routine.
 Just do your best to avoid common swimming injuries.

-Many gyms offer senior discounts, which is a great incentive for those on the fence.
+Many gyms offer senior discounts, which is a great incentive for those hesitating with the decision.
 Health insurance policies occasionally offer discounts as well.
-Some gyms are more accommodating to seniors than others– so make sure to do your research before registering.
+Some gyms are more accommodating to seniors than others– so make sure to do your research before registration.

 5. Join the YMCA

-YMCAs have all of the equipment that most seniors would use at a gym.
+YMCAs have all of the equipment that most seniors would require at a gym.
 They also have community pools, which are great for simple, low-impact water exercises.

 6. Community Classes